Canada: Federal

 Flaring or Venting without Prior Approval

-The definition of “waste” in the Canada Oil and Gas Drilling and Production Regulations, 2009 includes gas flared or vented when it could have been economically recovered and processed or injected into an underground reservoir.
+The definition of “waste” in the Canada Oil and Gas Drilling and Production Regulations, 2009 , includes gas flared or vented when it could have been economically recovered and processed or injected into an underground reservoir.
 Section 67 states that no operator should flare or vent gas unless an emergency requires it to do so.
 The CER must be notified in the daily drilling report, daily production report, or any other written or electronic form.
 The notification should include the volume of flared or vented gas.
-The same provisions can be found in the Newfoundland Offshore Petroleum Drilling and Production Regulations, 2009 and the Nova Scotia Offshore Petroleum Drilling and Production Regulations, 2009.
+The same provisions can be found in the Newfoundland Offshore Petroleum Drilling and Production Regulations, 2009 , and the Nova Scotia Offshore Petroleum Drilling and Production Regulations, 2009 .

 Section 48 of the Processing Plant Regulations requires companies to report to the CER within one week of any flaring of hydrocarbon gas occurrence or a by-product of the processing of hydrocarbon gas that occurs as a result of an emergency.
 Section 6 of the CER Event Reporting Guidelines, 2018, defines an emergency as any situation in which emergency or contingency procedures, such as process upsets because of automated or manual emergency shutdowns, were used.
 Also reportable are flaring events that may have a significant adverse effect on property, the environment, or safety.
 Companies are not required to report nonroutine flaring, such as that resulting from regulator-required maintenance.
-Provincial regulators have more specific guidelines on flaring and venting that do not require permits (see the chapters on Alberta, British Columbia, and Saskatchewan).
+Provincial regulators have more specific guidelines on flaring and venting that do not require permits (see the case studies on Alberta, British Columbia, and Saskatchewan).

 Authorized Flaring or Venting